Restaurant Web Designs: 40 Yummy Cafe & Restaurant Websites and Trends

 Social Media websites are a great way to drive more people to your restaurant.
 And a lot of café and restaurants are already using Facebook, Twitter, Pinterest, YouTube and other web sites for marketing and to boost sales.
 Social websites allow restaurants to easily connect and engage, get feedback and promote their services.
 They don’t have to spend a lot of time writing an engaging copy.
 All they need to do is to get to the point, by tweeting or posting on their Facebook page something like: “Our lunch special today is ham & swiss cheese omelet with bacon and toasts”.
 Cafés & restaurants also tweet photos of their food, different recipes, special offers and events.

 Take a look at la Banquise restaurant website.
-They invite visitors to join them on Facebook and Twitter, by placing a follow-us message in the main content area on the home page.
-By the way, it’s a prediction though, but it seems the background color has been chosen intentionally, as yellow is often associated with food and greatly stimulates appetite.
+They invite visitors to join them on Facebook and Twitter, by placing a follow-up message in the main content area on the home page.
+By the way, it’s a prediction though, but it seems the background color has been chosen intentionally, as yellow is often associated with food and greatly stimulates the appetite.

 Showcase of Yummy Café & Restaurant Websites

 Below are some more examples of café and restaurant websites.
-High-quality photography, user-friendly navigation and elaborate layout – that’s what makes them really worth-looking.
+High-quality photography, user-friendly navigation and elaborate layout – that’s what makes them really worth looking.

 How do you rate the restaurant web design in general?
-What features do you expect the websites to have?
-Feel free to share your thoughts in the comments below.